itsrcu/gtg/README.md

 * Search for the game's name, and the `App ID` column should be right below the game's name

 ### keepMethod
 Determines which method should be used for game/item name lookups.
 Valid options are `Both`, `Contains` or `Levenshtein` (these are lowered internally, and are not case-sensitive in the config file).
-If `Both` is specified, then `Contains` will run first, then `Levenshtein`
+If `Both` is specified, then `Contains` will run first, then `Levenshtein`.

 ### keepNames
 Keeps specified games/items from being shredded.
 This is not case-sensitive, as `Contains` will lower both the config's input, and the game/item's names, and `Levenshtein`'s config is set to not be case-sensitive.

 ### keepThreshold
-Used in the Levenshtein lookup, can be `0.0`-`100.0`, keeps anything equal or over the threshold
+Used in the Levenshtein lookup, can be `0.0`-`100.0`, keeps anything equal or over the threshold.

 ### includeTypeSearch
 > [!NOTE]
 > **This is different from keepItemType**.

-This uses the inventory's item description type for the lookups, for example, `Detroit: Become Human Profile Background` or `Resident Evil 4 (2005) Emoticon`
+This uses the inventory's item description type for the lookups, for example, `Detroit: Become Human Profile Background` or `Resident Evil 4 (2005) Emoticon`.